Support

 • Enactment of the Police, Fire and Emergency Officers Educational Assistance Act

-• Enactment and renewal of the Bulletproof Vest Partnership Grant Act
+• Enactment and permanent reauthorization of the Bulletproof Vest Partnership Grant Act

 • Enactment of the Law Enforcement Officers’ Safety Act (Right to Carry Legislation)